codingspotnet/csf-archive/Java-Beginners/README.md

 Java Beginners on CodingSpot
 =

+# IMPORTANT: PLEASE READ ME FIRST BEFORE PROCEEDING!!!

+For some unknown reason, CodingSpot is offline.
+We are trying to fix the problem, however CodingSpot is inaccessible.
+News will be posted as soon as we get progress.

+If you haven't already downloaded them, the offline reading copies are still here.
+Woo, GitHub.
+Lessons 1-2 are inaccessible since they are not hands on.

+--

 Welcome to the official Java Beginners repository on the CodingSpot Network.

 ## List of lessons